fewangsit/vue-developer-docs/docs/style-guide/code-consistency-guidelines.md

 export const ExampleKey: InjectionKey<ExampleType> = Symbol();
 ```

-***

 **4. Use Provide with Strong Typing**

-When using `provide`, ensure the provided value matches the type defined in the injection key.
+Ensure the provided value matches the key’s type.

 ```typescript
 import { ExampleKey } from '@/injections';